terraform-provider-openstack/terraform-provider-openstack/docs/resources/networking_secgroup_rule_v2.md

     Openstack ID of a security group in the same tenant.
 Changing this creates a new security group rule.

+* `remote_address_group_id` - (Optional) The remote address group id, the value needs to be an OpenStack ID of an address group in the same tenant.
+Changing this creates a new security group rule.
+This argument is mutually exclusive with `remote_ip_prefix` and `remote_group_id`.

 * `security_group_id` - (Required) The security group id the rule should belong to, the value needs to be an Openstack ID of a security group in the same tenant.
 Changing this creates a new security group rule.